whitesmith/flooper/README.md

 # Flooper.js
 Uses flex order attribute to loop a list of items instead of duplication or expensive multiItem position calculations.
-See it in action at project page:http://whitesmith.github.io/Flooper.js/
+See it in action at [project page](http://whitesmith.github.io/Flooper.js/)

 ## Usage & Options